 Changes to our climate are already leading to significant local impacts, necessitating that residents prepare and enhance their own resilience.
-Being prepared for emergency situations (e.g., power outages, snowstorms, etc.) is important for businesses, employees, and clients.
+Being prepared for emergency situations (e.g., power outages, snowstorms, etc.) is important for businesses, your employees, and your clients.
 Having a plan can prevent loss and damages to equipment and supplies and ensure the safety of employees and customers.
 Additionally, many residents rely on goods and services that businesses provide, making them vital for the community during emergencies.
-As a result, these criteria encourages businesses to invest in efforts to reduce their vulnerability and enhance their operational and staffing resilience.
+As a result, this criterion encourages businesses to invest in efforts to reduce their vulnerability and enhance their operational and staffing resilience.